gluster/glusterdocs/Administrator Guide/Linux Kernel Tuning.md

 With GlusterFS, many users with a lot of storage and many small files easily end up using a lot of RAM on the server side due to 'inode/dentry' caching, leading to decreased performance when the kernel keeps crawling through data-structures on a 40GB RAM system.
-Changing this value higher than 100 has helped many users to achieve fair caching and more responsiveness from the kernel.
+Discussions about changing this value to something higher than 100 have been there on the (mailing list)[https://lists.gluster.org/pipermail/gluster-devel/2017-September/053628.html] but further citations are required to be able to go ahead and make a recommendation.

 ### vm.dirty\_background\_ratio